NathanielOD/group_26/README.md

 Install the packages that are included in the requirements.txt file. pip install -r ./workspace/requirements.txt

-Afterwards, you need to run an additional line to include the wikipedia databse.
+Afterwards, you need to run an additional line to downlaod the spacy nlp model which is used for entitiy recognition.
 Run the lines below: python -m spacy download en_core_web_sm
+Your text file should be in the same directory as the task1 python script.

-You can now run the code in the Docker container: python ./workspace/task1.py
+You can now run the code in the Docker container by using the commands: python ./workspace/task1.py[YOUR TEXT FILE] or python /workspace/task1.py[PATH TO YOUR TEXT FILE]

 Run the